 We would like to warn our readers that the following AutismBC Connects profile contains some graphic details about bullying that may make readers uncomfortable.
 We want to thank Kenny for his courage in sharing his story and, on behalf of AutismBC, we would like to express our most sincere apologies.
 Nobody should have to experience what Kenny went through; however, we know he is not alone and wants to tell his story to help educate others.
-If you would like to share your story, please contact us here.

 Do you prefer person first or identity-first language?
 When did you get an autism assessment?

 I prefer Person-first language.
 I got my autism assessment in January 2020.

 Why did you or your loved ones decide to seek an assessment later in high school?